Approved Non-CS Courses

 - INF 551 (4 UNITS): Foundations of Data Management Function and design of modern storage systems, including cloud; data management techniques; data modeling; network attached storage, clusters and data centers; relational databases; the map-reduce paradigm.
 Recommended Preparation: understanding of operating systems, networks, and databases; experience with probability, statistics, and programming.
 Duplicates Credit in INF 559.

-- INF 552 (4 UNITS): Machine Learning for Data Informatics Practical applications of machine learning techniques to real-world problems.
+- INF 552 (4 UNITS): Machine Learning for Data Science Practical applications of machine learning techniques to real-world problems.
 Uses in data mining and recommendation systems and for building adaptive user interfaces.

 - INF 553 (4 UNITS): Foundations and Applications of Data Mining Data mining and machine learning algorithms for analyzing very large data sets.
 Emphasis on Map Reduce.
 Case studies.
 Recommended Preparation: INF 551 and 552.
 Knowledge of probability, linear algebra, basic programming, and machine learning.